 Zinc oxide has long been considered the safest option for sunscreens.
 It scatters, reflects and absorbs UVA and UVB rays because the powdered mineral sits on the top of the skin.
 In other words, it physically blocks the harmful rays.
 Plus it prevents those pesky ageing brown spots.

 Karen agrees: “Zinc oxide is a fantastic natural SPF that will both protect and soothe.
 Zinc is an unsung hero!”

-On top of everything else Zinc also helps you look younger.
+On top of everything else zinc could help you to look younger.

-So it’s not the skin on your face but the skin beneath your hair is equally important.
+It’s not just the skin on your face that you need to look after – the skin beneath your hair is equally important.
 Zinc pyrtithione helps relieve itchy scalps and therefore reduces dandruff.
 It’s an active ingredient in most anti-dandruff hair products and in the same way it helps flaky scalps it can also treat skin conditions like psoriasis, eczema, athletes foot and simply dry skin.